Jurisprudence: Analytic jurisprudence

+Unlike experimental jurisprudence, which investigates the content of legal concepts using the methods of social science, analytical jurisprudence seeks to provide a general account of the nature of law through the tools of conceptual analysis.
+The account is general in the sense of targeting universal features of law that hold at all times and places.

-Analytic, or "clarificatory", jurisprudence means taking a neutral point of view and using descriptive language when referring to various aspects of legal systems.
+Analytic, or clarificatory, jurisprudence takes a neutral point of view and uses descriptive language when referring to various aspects of legal systems.
 This was a philosophical development that rejected natural law's fusing of what law is and what it ought to be.
 David Hume argued, in A Treatise of Human Nature, that people invariably slip from describing what the world is to asserting that we therefore ought to follow a particular course of action.
 But as a matter of pure logic, one cannot conclude that we ought to do something merely because something is the case.
 So analysing and clarifying the way the world is must be treated as a strictly separate question from normative and evaluative questions of what ought to be done.

 The most important questions of analytic jurisprudence are: "What are laws?"; "What is the law?"; "What is the relationship between law and power/sociology?"; and "What is the relationship between law and morality?"
 Legal positivism is the dominant theory, although there is a growing number of critics who offer their own interpretations.